imgaojun/JunNMT/README.md

 ```

 #### 2.Copy scripts
-Copy necessary scripts to the project.
+Copy some useful scripts and template configuration to the project.

 ```
 cp JunNMT/scripts/preprocess.sh ./